 Healthcare organizations are especially valuable targets for hackers, who know that smaller practices tend to be the most vulnerable.

 Editor’s note: Looking for an electronic medical records (EMR) system for your practice’s data?
 Fill out the questionnaire below and our vendor partners will contact you about your needs.

 Cybersecurity threats facing healthcare organizations

-The healthcare industry is particularly vulnerable to cyberattacks.
-Hackers are well aware of the value of protected health information and are willing to deploy a variety of methods to compromise healthcare organizations' networks.
+As you can see, the healthcare industry is particularly vulnerable to cyberattacks.
+Hackers are well aware of the value of protected health information and willing to deploy various attack methods to compromise healthcare organizations’ networks.

 “From a threat perspective, healthcare is often seen as a large, soft target,” said William Peteroy, security CTO at Gigamon.
 “There are increasing interdependencies between technology and providing quality care, which means that we’re seeing more technology in healthcare than ever before, but we don’t see a strong and consistent focus on information security to go along with that.”